 Alaska gets pretty chilly and snowy in the winter so the Alaskan cruise season doesn’t open until the beginning of May and closes at the end of September.
-June, July, and August tend to be the most popular months for Alaska cruises.
-May and September itineraries are often cheaper and the crowds are lighter.
+June, July, and August tend to be the most popular months for Alaska cruises due to the warmer weather.
+Alaska cruises in April or May and September are often cheaper and the crowds are lighter.
 Part of your cruise may include shore excursions in the state’s rainforests so be aware that you will experience rainy weather, if even just for a short amount of time.
-Just be prepared and pack a rain hat, waterproof jacket, and even waterproof rain pants if you plan to hike often onshore.
+Be prepared and pack a rain hat, waterproof jacket, and even waterproof rain pants if you plan to hike often onshore.

 How to Get to Alaska

-You’ll travel a reasonable distance to get to your Alaska cruise, with flights from Australia to Vancouver, a popular embarkation point for an Alaskan cruise, taking 15 hours for a direct flight.
+You’ll travel a reasonable distance to get to your Alaska cruises.
+Flights from Australia to Vancouver, a popular embarkation point for Alaska cruises, take approximately 15 hours direct.
 You may want to spend a few days relaxing in port before embarkation.
-The homeports you can embark from include Los Angeles, San Francisco, California; Seattle, Washington; Vancouver, Canada; Anchorage (for Whittier or Seward), Sitka, and Juneau in Alaska.
+Ports you can embark from include Los Angeles, San Francisco, California; Seattle, Washington; Vancouver, Canada; Anchorage (for Whittier or Seward), Sitka, and Juneau in Alaska.

 Which Cruise Lines Offer Alaska Cruises?

 A lot of terrific cruise lines sail Alaska between May and September, but the two mainstays are Holland America and Princess Cruises.
-View all Holland America cruises in Alaska or all Princess cruises in Alaska.
-In addition to cruises, both cruise lines plus Royal Caribbean and Celebrity Cruises also offer land/cruise tour packages so you can see some sights on land, like Denali National Park, before or after your cruise.
+Royal Caribbean cruises and Celebrity Cruises also offer some fabulous itinerary options.
+You will also find in addition to cruises, these cruise lines also offer land/cruise tour packages so you can see some sights on land, like Denali National Park, before or after your cruise.
 Contact us for more information on Alaska cruise tours.
-These lines also offer Alaska cruises: Azamara (2019 only), Carnival Cruise Line, Disney Cruise Line, Norwegian Cruise Line, Oceania Cruises, Regent Seven Seas Cruises, Seabourn and Silversea.
+While these four cruise lines offer numerous Alaskan itineraries, there are so many more that cruise the icy straits.
+Check out Carnival Cruises, Disney Cruises, or Norwegian Cruise Line.
+Plus, for a little bit of luxury, why not peruse Cunard cruises, Azamara cruises, Oceania cruises, Regent Seven Seas, Seabourn cruises or Silversea cruises.

 Inside Passage Itineraries: Alaska’s Inside Passage is a magical place to cruise.
 Your ship will thread its way through calm waters between a patchwork of islands that span southeast Alaska in the United States through western British Columbia in Canada.
 Itineraries avoid the open ocean so it’s incredibly rare for anyone to suffer from seasickness.
 You’ll visit small communities, hike through national parks, and visit massive glaciers.
 Voyages are usually seven-night round trips out of either Seattle or Vancouver.
 View Inside Passage cruises.